canjs/canjs/contributing.md

 When filing a bug, it is helpful to include:

-- Small examples using tools like [JSBin].
+- Small examples using tools like JSBin.
 You can clone the following CanJS bins:
   - [jQuery](http://justinbmeyer.jsbin.com/venaje/edit?html,js,output)
   - [Zepto](http://jsfiddle.net/donejs/7Yaxk/)
   - [Dojo](http://jsfiddle.net/donejs/9x96n/)